laviniaflorentina/Tutorials/ArtificialNeuralNets/evaluation.md

 # Model Evaluation Methods

-For tasks such as _classification_ we often measure **the accuracy** of the model, or **the error rate**. **Accuracy** is just the proportion of examples for which the model produces the correct output. **The error rate**, on the other hand, is the proportion of examples for which the model produces an incorrect output.
+For tasks such as _classification_ we often measure **the accuracy** of the model, or **the error rate**.

+**Accuracy** is just the proportion of examples for which the model produces the correct output. **The error rate**, on the other hand, is the proportion of examples for which the model produces an incorrect output.
 We often refer to the error rate as the expected 0-1 loss.
 The 0-1 loss on a particular example is **0 if it is correctly classified** and **1 if it is not**.

-For tasks such as density estimation, we must use a different performance metric that gives the model a continuous-valued score for each example.
+For tasks such as _density estimation_, we must use a different performance metric that gives the model a continuous-valued score for each example.
 The most common approach is to report the average log-probability the model assigns to some examples.